therali/bootform/README.md

 ==================================

-BootForms builds on the more general BootstrapForm dwightwatson/bootstrap-form package by adding another layer of abstraction to quickly generate markup for standard Bootstrap 3 forms.
+BootForms builds on the more general BootstrapForm dwightwatson / bootstrap-form package by adding another layer of abstraction to quickly generate markup for standard Bootstrap 3 forms.

 ## Installation